exoscale/exoscale-cloud-controller-manager/doc/loadbalancer/README.md

 ┼──────────────────────────────────────┼──────────────────────────────────────────┼──────────┼─────────────────┼
 ```

-Now, you can now access your service
+You can now access your service

 ```
 curl -i http://EXTERNAL_IP